tmpvar/weld/README.md

 ## How does it work?

-Get a DOM Element, provide your data, and optionally provide configuration details.
+Pass in a DOM Element, some data, and optionally some configuration details.
 <pre><code>
   weld(element, data, [config]);